igorKichkar/table/README.md

 - Axios.

 ### To start the bacend server, you need to:
-- Clone the repository table.
+- Clone the repository "table".
 - Set the virtual environment in the project folder:
 ```
 python3 -m venv .venv